 The penalties you face if convicted of reckless driving will depend on a number of factors, including your prior offenses, your driving history, and the practices of the judge assigned to your case.
 You could face these possible sentences:

 - Class 1 misdemeanor conviction

-- Up to one year in jail, although not common unless you are driving an excessive speed such as 95 or 100 miles per hour
+- Up to one year in jail, although jail time is not common unless excessive speeds, such as 95 or 100 miles per hour, are involved

 - Driver’s license suspension for up to six months if you are a Virginia resident

 - Loss of driving privileges in Virginia for up to six months